zpainter/iassist/content/about/privacy-policy.md

 - join and post on our discussion lists
 - use or view our websites via your browser's cookies
 - allow your name or other personal details to appear in the conference attendee list or a virtual platform
-- you submit an article to the IASSIST Quarterly
+- submit an article to the IASSIST Quarterly

 ## How do we use the data we collect about you?